geershatisaxena/geershatisaxena/README.md

 </p>

 <p align = justify>I am a dynamic and forward thinking <b>BCA graduate</b> with a strong passion for <b>Data Science and Artificial Intelligence</b>.
 I enjoy exploring the power of data, transforming raw information into meaningful insights, and building intelligent solutions that solve real world problems.
 With a solid foundation in programming and analytical thinking, I am continuously learning and adapting to new technologies in order to stay ahead in this rapidly evolving field.
 I am particularly interested in creating <b>data driven applications</b> that are not only efficient but also impactful and user-friendly.
-My goal is to leverage data and AI to drive innovation, enhance decision making, and contribute to meaningful technological advancement.</p>
+My goal is to leverage data and Artificial Intelligence to drive innovation, enhance decision making, and contribute to meaningful technological advancement.</p>

 ---